TeleMidia/nclcomposer/README.md

     in the same user interface.
   * __src/plugins__: the official plug-ins supported by NCL Composer.

-## Contribute!

-  * TODO

 ## Building

 ### Requirements
-The main requirement for NCL Composer is:
+The main requirement for building NCL Composer is:

+  * cmake >= 3.2
   * Qt >= 5.4

 ### Linux